What Does Exodus 29:45-46 Mean?

 John 1:14

-Jesus 'tabernacled' among us, directly fulfilling the promise of God dwelling with His people.
+Jesus 'tabernacled' among us, directly fulfilling the truth that God desires to dwell with humanity in grace and glory.

 Revelation 21:3

-Echoes Exodus 29:45-46 in the new creation, where God dwells eternally with redeemed humanity.
+Echoes Exodus 29:45-46 in the final redemption, where God dwells with His people in a new creation forever.